 Always privately held, Stratford Engineering Corp. began licensing ALKYLATION technologies in 1938.
-In 1977, Ward Graham, my father, bought controlling interest of Stratford Engineering and rebuilt and expanded under the new name of Stratford/Graham Engineering which later became STRATCO, Inc. In 2003, the ALKYLATION division of STRATCO, Inc. was sold to DuPont.
-After a 5 year sabbatical, Stratford Engineering, LLC has reentered the ALKYLATION industry and is to help you in your reliability programs and so that you can achieve the best world class ALKYLATION performance.
+In 1977, Ward Graham, my father, bought controlling interest of Stratford Engineering and rebuilt and expanded under the new name of Stratford/Graham Engineering which later became STRATCO, Inc. In 2003, the ALKYLATION division of STRATCO, Inc. was sold.
+After a 5 year sabbatical, Stratford Engineering, LLC has reentered the ALKYLATION industry and is here to help you in your reliability programs and so that you can achieve the best, world class ALKYLATION performance.

 Our newest seal systems are tested prior to shipment which assures successful operation.
 The seal designs offered are the product of 71 years of application experience supporting the global ALKYLATION community.
 The worldwide refining business has made many changes in operations over the years, including reliability, safety, and capacity.
 All of these issues demand continuous improvement in all areas.

-The seals offered by Stratford Engineering, LLC address the needs of refineries in today’s tough business climate, with increased operating demands and a competitive environment.
+Our seals address the needs of refineries in today’s tough business climate, with increased operating demands and a competitive environment.
 Our inventory offers a quick turn around on repairs and delivery of new units.

 The Stratford seals offer safety, redundancy, and improved operational life while addressing emissions levels and the long MBTR expected by today’s users.